-Identification of pupils in Year 7 – pupils are selected for any combination of the following:
+Identification of students in Year 7 – students are selected for any combination of the following:

-Pupils at level 3 or below (identifies through teacher assessment) in English or mathematics, at the end of KS2.
+- Students are significantly below age related expectation in English or mathematics, at the end of KS2.

-Vulnerable pupils as identified by their special educational needs who will benefit from intensive teaching and support in SEN to facilitate a successful transition into Year 7.
+- Vulnerable students, as identified by their special educational needs, who will benefit from intensive teaching and support in the SEND department to facilitate a successful transition into Year 7.

-If a pupil is demonstrating significant cause for concern, a request from the Headteacher will be made to the LA for a multi-professional assessment.
+If a student is demonstrating significant cause for concern, a request from the Headteacher will be made to the LA for a multi-professional assessment.

 - 1.2: What should I do if I think my child has SEND?

-If you have a concern you should contact your child’s tutor, Head of House or the SENCO to express your concerns.
-We would then develop an agreed action plan to support your child.
+If you have a concern, you should contact your child’s tutor, Head of Year/House or the SENDCo to share your concerns.
+We would then develop an agreed action plan (APDR) to support your child.
 We aim to build positive and collaborative relationships between home and school.